ww9/news/README.md

 ### License

 Dedicated to [Public Domain](https://gist.github.com/ww9/4c4481fb7b55186960a34266078c88b1).
-Do whatever you want with it, including changing the license of a copy to your liking and omitting the author.
+Do whatever you want with it, including changing the license of a copy and omitting the author.